PWCAPTION/Caption-Partners-Coding-Project/Chat.md

 Build an API for a simple chat application.
 At a minimum we would expect support for some REST but added support for real time data is a big plus.

+## Import Notes before getting started

+- You may use third party libraries but please refrain from using highly opinionated frameworks e.g. Django, NextJS

 Please include the following features in your chat app:

 - App has users